 Covering 555 acres, the cemetery encompasses 25 miles of paved road that winds through architecturally beautiful mausoleums, monuments, memorials, tombstones and a Gothic chapel.

-Cemetery visitors can pay their respects at the graves of Indy’s famous residents – like US President Benjamin Harrison, poet James Whitcomb Riley and bank robber John Dillinger.
+Visitors can view the graves of Indy’s famous residents – like US President Benjamin Harrison, poet James Whitcomb Riley and bank robber John Dillinger.
 Tours are available for those who want an in-depth look at the history of the burial ground.

-Pro Tip: There is a phenomenal Indianapolis skyline view from the highest hill in Crown Hill Cemetery…and you can drive right up to it!
-Follow the signs for the James Whitcomb Riley gravesite for the best downtown Indy views.
+Pro Tip: There is a phenomenal Indianapolis skyline view from the highest point in Crown Hill Cemetery.
+Follow the signs for the James Whitcomb Riley gravesite for a great downtown Indy view.

-#39 Appreciate the Artwork at Newfileds Indianapolis Art Museum
+#39 Appreciate the Artwork at Newfileds Art Museum

 Spending a day appreciating the artwork at the Indianapolis Museum of Art is one of the top things to do around Indy.
 Masterpieces, pop art and art from around the world are on display.